22.214.171.124 Purpose and Timeliness of Boards of Review

-After a Scout has completed the requirements for any rank or Eagle Palm, he appears before a board of review.
-Its purpose is to determine the quality of his experience and decide whether he has fulfilled the requirements for the rank.
-If so, the board not only approves his advancement or Palm but also encourages him to continue the quest for the next rank or Palm.
+After a Scout has completed the requirements for any rank or Eagle Palm, he or she appears before a board of review.
+Its purpose is to determine the quality of his or her experience and decide whether the Scout has fulfilled the requirements for the rank.
+If so, the board not only approves his or her advancement or Palm, but also encourages him or her to continue the quest for the next rank or Palm.
 Because the board of review date becomes the effective advancement date, boards should be scheduled promptly as Scouts are ready, or set up on a regular basis that assures Scouts are not delayed in beginning time-oriented requirements for the next rank.

 Note that Scouts must be registered through the time they are working on advancement requirements, but need not be registered thereafter or when their board of review is conducted.

 A Scout shall not be denied this opportunity.
-When he believes he has completed all the requirements for a rank, including a Scoutmaster conference, a board of review must be granted.
-Scoutmasters—or councils or districts in the case of the Eagle Scout rank—for example, do not have authority to expect a boy to request or organize one, or to “defer” him, or to ask him to perform beyond the requirements in order to be granted one.
-In a case where there is concern the Scout has not fulfilled the requirements for a rank as written, it is appropriate to advise the young man that he might not pass the board and to make suggestions about what he might do to improve his chances for success.
+When the Scout believes he or she has completed all the requirements for a rank, including a Scoutmaster conference, a board of review must be granted.
+Scoutmasters—or councils or districts in the case of the Eagle Scout rank—for example, do not have authority to expect a boy or girl to request or organize one, or to “defer” to him or her, or to ask him or her to perform beyond the requirements in order to be granted one.
+In a case where there is concern the Scout has not fulfilled the requirements for a rank as written, it is appropriate to advise the young Scout that he or she might not pass the board and to make suggestions about what he might do to improve his chances for success.
 It is, however, the Scout’s decision to go ahead with a board of review or not.

 A board of review must consist of no fewer than three members and no more than six, all of whom must be at least 21 years of age.
-For further specifications, see“Particulars for Tenderfoot Through Life Ranks (or Palms),”220.127.116.11, and “Particulars for the Eagle Scout Rank,”18.104.22.168.
+For further specifications, see“Particulars for Tenderfoot Through Life Ranks (or Palms),”184.108.40.206, and “Particulars for the Eagle Scout Rank,”220.127.116.11.
 Unit leaders and assistants shall not serve on aboard of review for a Scout in their own unit.
-Parents or guardians shall not serve on a board for their son.
+Parents or guardians shall not serve on a board for their son or daughter.
 The candidate or his parent(s) or guardian(s) shall have no part in selecting any board of review members.

 The unit leader may remain in the room, but only to observe, not to participate unless called upon.
 The number of “observers” at a board of review should otherwise be minimized.
 The members of the board of review, however, have the authority to exclude the unit leader or any other observers if they believe their presence will inhibit open and forthright discussion.
 Youth observers are not permitted in boards of review for Boy Scouting advancement.